Life is never perfect. As much as we wish things would ‘just go our way,’ difficulties are inevitable and we all have to

 - Individuals who had suffered considerable trauma

-In doing so, Southwick and colleagues looked at the psychological factors of these individuals, their genetic factors, and their spiritual, social, and biological factors (Southwick, 2012).
+Southwick and Charney (2012) looked at the psychological factors of these individuals; their genetic factors; and their spiritual, social, and biological factors.

 Risk and protective factors generally have additive and interactive effects… having multiple genetic, developmental, neurobiological, and/or psychosocial risk factors will increase allostatic load or stress vulnerability, whereas having and enhancing multiple protective factors will increase the likelihood of stress resilience.

 Put succinctly, genetic factors do have an important influence on our responses to trauma and stress.
 The image below gives a good overview of their findings.

-In his article – mentioned in our References section – you can learn more about two key concepts that are central to Resilience Theory:
+In the article, mentioned in our References section, you can learn more about two key concepts that are central to resilience theory:

-- Learned Helplessness – where individuals believe they are incapable of changing or controlling their circumstances after repeatedly experiencing a stressful event; and
+- Learned helplessness – where individuals believe they are incapable of changing or controlling their circumstances after repeatedly experiencing a stressful event

-- Stress Inoculation – whereby they can develop an “adaptive stress response and become more resilient than normal to the negative effects of future stressors” (Southwick, 2012: 80).
+- Stress inoculation – whereby they can develop an “adaptive stress response and become more resilient than normal to the negative effects of future stressors” (Southwick & Charney, 2012, p.
+80)

 Norman Garmezy’s Main Findings and Contribution

 University of Minnesota developmental psychologist Norman Garmezy is one of the best-known contributors to resilience theory as we know it.
-His seminal work on Resilience was focused on how we could prevent mental illness through protective factors such as motivation, cognitive skills, social change, and personal ‘voice’ (Garmezy, 1992).
+His seminal work on resilience focused on how we could prevent mental illness through protective factors such as motivation, cognitive skills, social change, and personal ‘voice’ (Garmezy, 1992).

 His pioneering work included the Project Competence Longitudinal Study (PCLS), which contributed operational definitions, frameworks, measures, and more to the study of competence and resilience.
 Started around 1974, the PCLS was developed to enable more structured and rigorous resilience research and look into protective buffers that help children overcome adversity (Masten & Tellegen, 2012).